-Each team offers a continuum of specialist support to children and young people, their families and schools which is flexible in nature and can be tailored to meet individual needs.
+Each team offers a continuum of specialist support to children and young people, their families and schools which is flexible and can be tailored to meet individual needs.

-The quality of service provided is assured a a variety of ways including
+The quality of service provided is assured a variety of ways including:

 - All staff have current enhanced DBS checks